 African ecosystems have a long evolutionary history of grazing and stand out globally for their high diversity of grazer species (Owen-Smith, 2013), and should thus harbour a wide diversity of grazing-adapted grasses (Milchunas & Lauenroth, 1993; Cingolani et al., 2005).
-Grazing lawns and overgrazing are both widely recognised features of African ecosystems, providing an ideal context to address the question of under what conditions frequent grazing produces grazing lawns, and when it results in overgrazing.
+Grazing lawns and overgrazing are both widely recognised features of African ecosystems, providing an ideal context to assess under what conditions frequent grazing is likely to produce grazing lawns, and where the vulnerability to overgrazing is high.
 Here, we do this by assessing grass traits, life histories and community composition in 33 frequently grazed sites distributed over a wide gradient of rainfall (336–987 mm.yr-1) and soils (e.g. 44%–93% sand) across South and East Africa.
 We predicted that: 1) grazing lawns with high cover of laterally spreading attractor species would be most prevalent at intermediate to high rainfall sites with higher nutrient soils, and 2) evidence of overgrazing such as bare ground and grasses with avoider life histories would be most prominent at drier and sandy, less productive sites.

 Methods